All you need to know about Taylor Swift’s The Tortured Poets Department album

 Swift has proven herself more than capable of dabbling in biographical songwriting – not just about herself, but also other real-life women.

 For example, Marjorie, off the album Evermore (2020), was about her maternal grandmother Marjorie Finlay, an American opera singer.
-And The Last Great American Dynastry, off Folklore (2020), told the story of American socialite Rebekah Harkness, who previously owned Swift’s Rhode Island mansion.
+And The Last Great American Dynasty, off Folklore (2020), told the story of American socialite Rebekah Harkness, who previously owned Swift’s Rhode Island mansion.

 In TTPD, the historical woman in the spotlight appears to be Clara Bow, the American actress who rose to prominence in Hollywood during the silent film era of the 1920s.